IDnotify Review: Identity Theft Protection At Its Best?

 - Credit card information.

-All of the information is encrypted, and IDnotify uses SSL, which stands for Secure Socket Layer, to make sure that only authorized users are accessing their accounts.
+IDnotify locks all the pieces of information it collects from users behind SSL encryption, which stands for Secure Socket Layer, in order to make sure that only authorized users are accessing their accounts.
 Many online retailers use SSL to protect users and their personal information, so we’re glad IDnotify is taking advantage.
-Plus, when we used the IDnotify app on our iPhones,5 we set up multi-factor authentication so that we had to use our fingerprints to open our accounts.
+Plus, when we used the IDnotify app on our iPhones, we set up multi-factor authentication so that we had to use our fingerprints to open our accounts.
 You can’t get more secure than this!

-However, for those super concerned about privacy, IDnotify may not be your best bet.
-That’s because the company is based in Austin, Texas.
-Just to brush you up on some American history, the U.S. is part of three international surveillance alliances: Five Eyes,6 Nine Eyes, and 14 Eyes (creative names, we know).
-This affiliation means that, in extreme circumstances, the U.S. could force IDnotify to hand over customer data.
-But this compromise is the case with any company based in the U.S, so for most people, it won’t be a problem.
-That said, all of the identity monitoring services we’ve reviewed so far base themselves in the U.S., so we may not be able to make a recommendation for you just yet.
+However, for those super-concerned about privacy, IDnotify may not be your best bet.
+That’s because the company’s headquarters is in Austin, Texas, obviously part of the United States.
+Just to brush you up on some American history, the U.S is part of three international surveillance alliances: Five Eyes, Nine Eyes, and 14 Eyes.
+This means that, in extreme circumstances, the U.S could force IDnotify to hand over customer data.
+But this is the case with any company based in the U.S, so for most people, this won’t be a problem.
+Keep in mind, though, that all of the identity monitoring services we’ve reviewed so far are in the U.S, so we may not be able to make a recommendation for you just yet.

 Our User Experience with IDnotify

 After we selected the Premier plan on IDnotify’s website, we created an account, which required us to enter our names, addresses, emails, Social Security numbers, and birthdays.
 We then made up usernames and passwords and put in our card information.
-We also created security questions if we forgot the passwords we made up.
+We also created security questions in case we forget our passwords.
 From there, IDnotify verified our identities by asking a few authentication questions about our ages, addresses, and financial accounts.
 Aced it!

-From there, we were prompted to fill in even more information, like:
+From there, IDnotify prompted us to fill in even more information, like: